Cameron Crowe: Aloha

 It was announced in early June 2008 that Crowe would return to write and direct his seventh feature film, initially titled Deep Tiki and Volcano Romance, set to star Ben Stiller and Reese Witherspoon, and to be released by Columbia Pictures.
 Filming was expected to begin in January 2009, but this was postponed.

 The project resurfaced in 2013.
-Bradley Cooper, Emma Stone, Rachel McAdams, Alec Baldwin, Bill Murray, John Krasinski and Danny McBride joined the cast of the film; filming began in Hawaii in September 2013.
-The film's final title was Aloha and it was released on May 29, 2015, by Sony Pictures to negative critical reviews.
+Bradley Cooper, Emma Stone, Rachel McAdams, Alec Baldwin, Bill Murray, John Krasinski, and Danny McBride joined the cast; filming began in Hawaii in September 2013.
+The film's final title was Aloha and it was released on May 29, 2015, by Sony Pictures to poor reviews.

-Roadies
+2016–present: Career expansion

+Television debut

 On June 26, 2016, Crowe's comedy-drama series Roadies premiered on the Showtime television channel.
-The show, starring Luke Wilson, Carla Gugino and Imogen Poots, tells the story of a colorful road crew who work behind the scenes for a fictional rock band, The Staton-House Band.
-The pilot episode was written and directed by Crowe, as well as the series finale.
+The show, starring Luke Wilson, Carla Gugino, and Imogen Poots, tells the story of a colorful road crew who work behind the scenes for a fictional rock band, The Staton-House Band.
+The pilot episode was written and directed by Crowe, as was the series finale.

+Broadway debut

+In 2019, he started writing the stage musical Almost Famous with music by Tom Kitt based on his 2000 film of the same name.
+The show debuted in San Diego at The Old Globe in 2019 and had plans for a Broadway run but was stalled by the COVID-19 shutdown.
+The production ran at the Bernard B. Jacobs Theatre on Broadway from October 2022 to January 2023 with 77 performances.
+The musical received mixed reviews from critics.
+Crowe received a Best Original Score nomination at the 76th Tony Awards.

+Joni Mitchell biopic

+In 2023, it was announced that Crowe and singer-songwriter Joni Mitchell had been secretly working on a film of her life story to be directed by Crowe.
+On August 18, 2025, it was reported that Anya Taylor-Joy and Meryl Streep would portray younger and older versions of Mitchell.

 Unrealized projects

+After Singles was released, Warner Bros.
+Television tried to turn the film into a television series, but Crowe turned it down.

 In 1997, it was reported that Crowe was in talks to direct a biopic about Phil Spector, with Tom Cruise in talks to portray him.
 The film was to have been distributed by Universal Pictures.
-Crowe stated in 2005 that the film was unlikely to be made due to the murder of Lana Clarkson, which Spector was convicted of.
+Crowe said in 2005 that the film was unlikely to be made due to Spector's murder of Lana Clarkson.
 It has also been said that the film was never made due to the failure of finding a third act to the story.

 Crowe also attempted to make a biopic about Marvin Gaye titled My Name is Marvin.
 That project fell apart in 2010 due to casting and budget issues.